 Oven-roasted mixed vegetables with a maple glaze is a great dish for anyone as it doesn't include any butter or dairy.
 The vegetables are roasted in vegan margarine and then drizzled with maple syrup.
 And for something different (and to free up some oven space) try some grilled sweet potato fries coated with a lime-oregano oil.

 Green bean casserole is, for some reason or another, a traditional Thanksgiving side dish all over the United States.
 But it is usually made with cream of mushroom soup and milk, which means vegans have to steer clear.
 This vegan version, however, creates the same creamy texture and umami flavor with a margarine roux, soy sauce, and garlic and onion powders.
 Adding the crispy fried onions on top will remind you of the one Mom used to make.

-If you're not a fan of green bean casserole but want to include green beans on your Thanksgiving table, there are several interesting ways to prepare green beans, including vegan Asian green beans, roasted green beans, and buttermilk fried green beans (not vegan).
+If you're not a fan of green bean casserole but want to include green beans on your Thanksgiving table, there are several interesting ways to prepare green beans, including vegan Asian green beans, and roasted green beans.

 Simple Carrot Side Dishes

 For a simple and familiar Thanksgiving side dish, carrots are a popular choice.
 Whether roasted or glazed with sugar or maple syrup, carrots will add some color and nutrition to your plate.
-If you are cooking vegan, butter may be the "forbidden" ingredient you encounter most often with carrot recipes, but if you replace with vegan margarine, as in easy caramelized carrots and glazed carrots with cinnamon, everyone can enjoy.
+If you are cooking vegan, butter may be the "forbidden" ingredient you encounter most often with carrot recipes, but if you replace it with vegan margarine, as in easy caramelized carrots, everyone can enjoy.